For the fourth month of the Decades Reading Challenge, we’ll be reading books that take place in the 1930s.

 America is still in the throes of the Great Depression, and the Dust Bowl conditions continue to ravage the drought stricken Southern Plains states, and a coast to coast trek with giant animals is no easy feat.
 Jones begrudgingly teams up with a starving teenager named Woody to help him make the journey.

-At its heart (and this book is filled with LOTS of heart) this is a coming of age story.
+At its heart (and this book is filled with LOTS of heart) this is a coming-of-age story.
 Now at the age of 105, Woody recounts his cross-country trip with the Jones and the giraffes, including their run-ins with circus con artists, being tailed by a female photographer looking for a big scoop, and how his 12-day grand adventure with the giraffes shaped his life.

 The Book Girls Say...We both adored everything about this story, and it tops our list of favorite books of 2021.
 From the insights it gives to life across America in the late 30s to the growing relationships between characters, including between the humans and giraffes, so many things make it a great book!